Catine ME

 The Wilson Museum has exhibits featuring ancient farming and home equipment, tools, and other local historic items.
 The museum grounds also have the pre-Revolution John Perkins House, a blacksmith shop, and other cultural exhibits.

-The museum also features interactive shipbuilding and woodworking for kids.
+You’ll get hands-on activities here, too, with interactive shipbuilding and woodworking for kids.
 Family-friendly programming includes live music & movie viewings throughout the summer.

 Witherle Memorial Library

-Outdoor Things to Do in Castine Maine
+Outdoor Things to Do in Castine, Maine

 While there are ways to learn about Castine indoors, there are some outdoor sites to check out as well.
 Some of them offer unique experiences that you won’t find anywhere else.